KeithLaker/KeithLaker.github.io/Workshops/MovieStream/adb-analytics_using_sql/targeting-customers/targeting-customers.md

     family AS genre = 'Family',
     horror AS genre = 'Horror',
     scifi AS genre = 'Sci-Fi',
-    quarter AS last(scifi.quarter_num_of_year) = FIRST(comedy.quarter_num_of_year)
+    quarter AS last(scifi.quarter_qoy) = FIRST(comedy.quarter_qoy)
     );</copy>
     ```

-3. The answer is 278.
+2. The answer is 278.
 This should be more in line with what the marketing team is expecting so they can run some test campaigns.

     ![Query showing how many customers match the new pattern](images/3038282322.png)

-4. To help them validate this smaller list of customers, we will add some additional information into our results by showing whether a movie was matched by our pattern as a family or sci-fi movie (this is shown in the **classifier** column.)
+3. To help them validate this smaller list of customers, we will add some additional information into our results by showing whether a movie was matched by our pattern as a family or sci-fi movie (this is shown in the **`classifier`** column.)

     ```
     <copy>SELECT